atzhenyuyang/UAV_System/README.md

 ### "I already have ROS and just want to peek in"

 If you already have ROS installed and if you are fluent with *workspaces*, *.bashrc*, *catkin tools*, etc., feel free to clone our repositories individually.
-The [uav_core](https://github.com/ctu-mrs/uav_core) repository integrates our UAV control system.
+The UAV core repository integrates our UAV control system.
 Please follow its README for further instructions on how to install its particular dependencies.

-The [simulation](https://github.com/ctu-mrs/simulation) repository provides resources for *Gazebo/ROS* simulation, including px4 Simulation-in-the-Loop (SITL), UAV models and useful sensor plugins.
+The Simulation repository provides resources for *Gazebo/ROS* simulation, including px4 Simulation-in-the-Loop (SITL), UAV models and useful sensor plugins.
 Please follow its README for further instructions on how to install prerequisities.

 ### "I want the Linux environment people from MRS works with"